zhangyaoxing/x-ray/README.md

 | ShardKeyItem  | `find` against `config.collections`, `config.shards`                |

 TODO: define a role that has all the permissions.

+### 3.3 Template
+Different template allows you to customize the report in your own way.
+Currently there are the following templates:
+- `standard.html`: Standard output.
+- `no-netork.html`: Removed the link to the resources on the internet.
+Embeds the content directly into the template instead.

+When you create your own template, put the `{{ content }}` in a proper position.
+The placeholder will later be replaced by the report content.

 ## 4 Output
 The output will be in the `output/` or folder specified by you.
 For each run, there will be a new folder created.
 Folder name: `<checkset name>-<timestamp>`.
 If you set `ENV=development` the output will be directly in the root output folder.